winduum/winduum-docs/docs/migrations/winduum-stimulus-v3.md

 winduum-stimulus does not turn native commands or `interestfor` into Stimulus actions.
 Add the browser fallbacks required by the project's support matrix.

-For Invoker Commands used by Dialog and Popover:
+For Invoker Commands used by Dialog, Drawer and Popover:

 ```shell
 npm install invokers-polyfill